sunnysakura/ZiqingYuan-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Warm Greetings!
 My name is Ziqing Yuan.
-I am a Ph.D. candidate in the Department of Real estate and Construction at the University of Hong Kong.
-My research interests include urban economics, real estate finance, and labor economics.
+I received my Ph.D. in the Department of Real estate and Construction at the University of Hong Kong.
+My research interests include urban economics, real estate finance, and public policy evaluation.